Bakhodir Jalolov: World championships

 Bakhodir Jalolov participated in the 2015 AIBA World Boxing Championships, held in Doha, Qatar in October 2015.
 He earned his place in the semifinals with decision wins against Mohamed Grimes, Lenier Pero and Hussein Iashaish.
 Jalolov lost his semifinal bout against Ivan Dychko by split decision.

 After an unsuccessful run in the 2017 AIBA World Boxing Championships, where he was eliminated in the second round by Kamshybek Kunkabayev, Jalolov next found success in the 2019 AIBA World Boxing Championships.
 After beating Tsotne Rogava by decision in the first round, Richard Torrez by knockout in the second round and Maxim Babanin by decision in the semifinals.
 Jalolov faced Kamshybek Kunkabayev in the finals and beat him by unanimous decision.

-Olympic games
+Olympic Games

 Jalolov reached quarterfinals at the 2016 Summer Olympics, where he lost to the eventual silver medalist Joe Joyce.
-He qualified for the 2020 Summer Olympics and was set to face Mahammad Abdullayev in the first round of the super heavyweight tournament.
+He qualified for the 2020 Summer Olympics in 2021 and was set to face Mahammad Abdullayev in the first round of the super heavyweight tournament.
 He thoroughly outboxed Abdullayev over three rounds and scored a standing eight count in round two, although he was unable to finish his opponent.
 Jalolov advanced to the tournament quarterfinals, where he faced Satish Kumar, whom he beat by unanimous decision.
 Advancing to the semifinals, Jalolov fought Frazer Clarke.
 Although Clarke was able to force a standing count, the fight was stopped in the third round due to a previously sustained cut above his eye which widened throughout his bout with Jalolov.
-Jalolov earned the gold medal after beating Richard Torrez by unanimous decision in the finals of the super heavyweight tournament.
+Jalolov earned the gold medal after defeating Richard Torrez by unanimous decision in the final of the super heavyweight tournament.

+In 2024, Jalolov qualified for his third Olympics, where he won all his fights by a unanimous decision and won gold medal for the second time in the Olympics.
+After the completion of the Olympic Games, Jalolov made a statement on his Instagram page about retiring from amateur boxing.
+Now he will continue his career in professional boxing.